wingyplus/crispy/README.md

 ## Why I creating this tool?

-Currently, each clipboard uses this tools:
+Currently, each clipboard tool in each platforms uses:

 * `pbcopy` and `pbpaste` on macOS.
 * `clip` and `paste` on Windows.